 On December 8, 2010, President Obama signed the Claims Resolution Act of 2010.
 The Act specifically confirmed the Cobell Settlement Agreement and established the Fund upon final approval of the Settlement in November 2012.

-The 2015 Status Report summarizes progress and expenditures to date; identifies lessons learned; and outlines the Program’s economic impact and other benefits, including tribal projects occurring on land acquired through Program.
-It also outlines the Program's strategy for the development of an additional implementation schedule for 2017 and beyond.
+Program Status Reports summarize progress and expenditures to date; identifies lessons learned; and outlines the Program’s economic impact and other benefits, including tribal projects occurring on land acquired through Program.